The Chief by William Poulson

 Spring 2016 - present

-The stained glass murals of Yosemite are the culmination of many years of drawing, design and fine craftsmanship.
-The artist, William Poulson, is inspired by the extraordinary beauty of the Yosemite Valley, the words of John Muir, and the paintings of artist Albert Bierstadt.
-In 1986, he spent three months camping in the Yosemite Valley and sketching from different viewpoints.
-Once the design and composition were complete, he spent 10 months perfecting the full-scale drawings.
-It then took a full year to do the actual glass cutting and assembling, using 2200 pieces cut from the finest American glass available.
-The mural is done in the traditional method of leaded glass and copperfoil, reinforced with steel.
-The Winter Mural, “The Chief” was completed in 2008.
-The chief depicts a winter night scene with the full moon over the Cathedral Spires, and El Capitan on the other side of the snow covered valley.
+William Poulson's stained glass murals of Yosemite are the culmination of many years of drawing, design and fine craftsmanship.
+Poulson, inspired by the extraordinary beauty of the Yosemite Valley, the words of John Muir, and the paintings of artist Albert Bierstadt, spent three months in 1986 camping in the Yosemite Valley and sketching from different viewpoints.
+The Chief, completed in 2008, is done in the traditional method of leaded glass and copper foil, reinforced with steel, incorporating over 2200 glass pieces.
+The Chief depicts a winter scene with a full moon over the Cathedral Spires, and on the other side of the snow covered valley, El Capitan.